perpetualintelligence/terminal/src/OneImlx.Terminal.Authentication/README.md

 ***Open.
 Flexible.
 Cross-Platform.
 Secured***

-> **The most flexible cross-platform framework for building modern and secured CLI and terminal apps.**
+> **The most flexible cross-platform framework for building modern and secured terminal apps.**

 `OneImlx.Terminal.Authentication` extends the `OneImlx.Terminal` framework, offering functionalities to develop enterprise-grade, secure CLI and terminal applications.
 This package emphasizes a secure, zero-trust architecture and compliance with OAuth and OpenID Connect (OIDC) standards.